come and visit

 First, the Inn is open.
 Google Maps is correct.
 However, Apple Maps is incorrect; the Inn is not

 "permanently closed."
 We have tried and continue to try to correct the error.
 Perhaps Apple is unhappy with us because we have Samsung phones.

-Finally, the pool is open for the season.
-The monsoonal pattern has started (June 16th) and we have had some very showery days.
-Currently (July 7th), the water temperature is 80ish degrees.
 We are sorry to say the hot tub is still out of service.
 We have rebuilt the utility structure and continue to chase down leaks within the mechanics and order the needed equipment.
+The new heater arrived damaged, and we continue to work to make the exchange.
 No opening date at this time.

 In this unique time, your Innkeepers continue to adapt the way we Inn-keep.
 Below are a few highlights:

 * When entering the lobby, we are not requiring a mask to check-in and inquiry about Taos "to dos."
 Your Innkeepers and staff will wear a mask when indoors for the near future.